This Rowing Machine Buyer’s Guide outlines exactly what you need to know to buy a new rower!

 To find these great deals you will need to do research and I talk about that in Step #5 below.

-Step #3 – How Will You Be Using The Rowing Machine?
+Step #3 – How Will You Use The Rowing Machine?

 The assumption is you’re going to be exercising on it, but there are some additional things to consider that may not have crossed your mind: